BIDData/datascience/lab3/refine-and-eda.md

 [OpenRefine](http://openrefine.org/) (formerly Google Refine) is an open source tool to automate data cleaning on small to medium datasets and works well on datasets that are up to a few hundred thousand rows.

 It contains several advanced features for data cleaning - some of which we'll use, but many of which we won't touch.
 You'll notice that the branding and filenames still say Google on them - this will change in version 2.6, which is currently in beta.

-Watch this [intro video](http://www.youtube.com/watch?v=B70J_H_zAWM) to an example of an OpenRefine workflow.
+Watch this [intro video](http://www.youtube.com/watch?v=B70J_H_zAWM) to see an example of an OpenRefine workflow.

 The VM image we supplied has OpenRefine installed in `/home/datascience/refine`, you can run it using:

-    ./refine/google-refine-2.5-r2407/refine
+    ./refine/google-refine-2.5/refine

 (If you want to install OpenRefine manually, see instructions in the appendix and the bottom of the lab.)